telefonicaid/iotagent-ul/docs/usermanual.md

 -   **`<empty>`**: This is the default case.
 Payload will not be transformed.

 #### Casting to JSON native format

-**FIXME**: this need to be tested, once IOTA Lib 3.0.0 gets released and IOTA UL 2.0.0 (using it) gets released.

 Ultralight 2.0 defines a method that allows to use native JSON types in the NGSI v2.
 For example: The IotAgent receives this UL measure: